Disallowance and reservation in Canada: 1924–1954: King, Bennett, and St. Laurent

 Lapointe's views on the powers of disallowance and reservation were tested by the government of Alberta under Social Credit Premier William Aberhart.
-The Aberhart government was elected in 1935 on the pledge to implement Social credit, an economic policy developed British engineer C. H. Douglas which included concepts such as Can$25 monthly dividends.
+The Aberhart government was elected in 1935 on the pledge to implement social credit, an economic policy developed British engineer C. H. Douglas which included concepts such as $25 monthly dividends.
 Aberhart's government was slow in implementing economic changes, which resulted in the 1937 Social Credit backbenchers' revolt where members of the legislative assembly revolted openly and threatened to defeat the government in a confidence vote.
 Aberhart was able to placate the rebellion by promising to implement social credit policies beginning with the Credit of Alberta Regulation Act, the Bank Employees Civil Rights Act, and the Judicature Act Amendment Act.
 The first required all bankers to obtain a license from the Social Credit Commission and created a directorate for the control of each bank, most members of which would be appointed by the Social Credit Board.
 The second prevented unlicensed banks and their employees from initiating civil actions.
 The third prevented any person from challenging the constitutionality of Alberta's laws in court without receiving the approval of the Lieutenant-Governor in Council.
 All three acts were quickly passed.
 New Lieutenant-Governor John C. Bowen, asked to grant royal assent, called Aberhart and Attorney-General John Hugill to his office.
 He asked Hugill if, as a lawyer, he believed that the proposed laws were constitutional; Hugill replied that he did not.
 Aberhart said that he would take responsibility for the bills, which Bowen then signed.
 As they left the meeting, Aberhart asked Hugill for his resignation, which he received.
-The government of Canada found the Alberta enactments highly objectionable, as they attempted to regulate banking which was the constitutional prevue of the federal government.
-The federal government disallowed all three enactments shortly after.
+The government of Canada found the Alberta acts highly objectionable, as their attempts to regulate banking fell within the constitutional purview of the federal government.
+The federal government disallowed all three acts shortly after.
 Following the disallowance, the Aberhart government re-introduced the bills under new names Bank Taxation Act (Bill 1), Credit of Alberta Regulation Act, 1937 (Bill 8), and the Accurate News and Information Act (Bill 9).